Overview

 flag) - Flexible Scheduling: Configure custom frequencies and expiration dates

-- Atomic Operation: If there are any validation or duplicate errors, no monitorings are created
+- Atomic Operation: If there are any validation or duplicate errors, no monitorings are created.
+(This is disabled if

 Request